-Beaver, coyote, muskrat, opossum, raccoon, skunk and weasel can be harvested year-round, using all legal hunting and trapping methods for those species, on private property when doing or physically present where they could imminently cause damage.
+Beavers, coyotes, muskrats, opossums, raccoons, skunks and weasels can be harvested year-round, using all legal hunting and trapping methods for those species, on private property when doing or physically present where they could imminently cause damage.
 Damage means physical harm to forest products, roads, dams, buildings, orchards, apiaries, livestock and horticultural or agricultural crops.
-Beaver or muskrat are only considered to be doing damage if their activities result in flooding or culvert blockages that cause damage.
+Beavers or muskrats are only considered to be doing damage if their activities result in flooding or culvert blockages that cause damage.
 A license or written permit is not needed.